General Money Entry Requirements Health & safety Weather Embassies Etiquette Public Holidays Attractions Map

 911 (General Emergency Helpline)

-Visitors to El Salvador may import the following goods: 200 cigarettes/50 cigars, two litres of alcohol, six units of perfume, gifts valued up to US$500.
+Visitors to El Salvador may import the following goods: 200 cigarettes, 50 cigars or 500g of tobacco in any form, five litres of alcoholic beverages, two kg sweets, six units of perfume and gifts valued up to US$500.

 All foreign visitors to El Salvador must hold return or onward tickets, and the required travel documentation for their next destination.
 A yellow fever vaccination certificate is required to enter El Salvador, if arriving within 10 days of leaving or transiting through any yellow fever risk area.
 NOTE: It is highly recommended that your passport has at least six months validity remaining after your intended date of departure from your travel destination.
 Immigration officials often apply different rules to those stated by travel agents and official sources.